Mayankchawda9/WeatherPage/README.md

 Welcome to the Weather Application!
 This is a simple web app that provides real-time weather information for cities worldwide.
 It features a clean and modern interface with a day/night mode toggle, and it uses the OpenWeatherMap API to fetch weather data.

+To see the Screenshot of the project, go to files and click on screenshot.Thanks

 Features
 Real-Time Weather Updates: Get current weather conditions, including temperature, humidity, and wind speed.
 City Search: Enter any city name to view its weather information.